1. Key Characteristics

 Sterling brought all these dogs back to San Francisco.

 In 1994, Sterling entered his 2 youngest Thai Ridgebacks in an American Rare Breed Association dog show in Washington, D.C.
-In 2003, Sterling returned to Thailand to continue his breeding program.
+In 2003, he returned to Thailand to continue his breeding program.

 The American Kennel Club began including the breed in its Foundation Stock Service program in 1997.